AI-ready data diagnostic Two diagnostic paths: $5K-$7.5K entry, $12K-$20K flagship

 Inspect trust breaks

-Check CRM hygiene, source reliability, model tests, metric ownership, workflow risk, exception paths, and whether rollback is realistic.
+Check CRM hygiene, source reliability, semantic-layer coverage, model tests, metric ownership, workflow risk, exception paths, and whether rollback is realistic.

 3